 NBC is proposing a concept of ‘tiered performance’ for structures described under Part 9 buildings.
 These structures are not more than three stories high, and less than 600 m2 in area.
 Buildings falling under Part 3—larger residential, commercial, and institutional structures—will follow an advanced energy model that will compare the proposed facility’s performance to a ‘reference structure.’

-Final airtightness of a building depends on the airtightness of many critical details in the building enclosure design, including windows and structural (e.g. balconies) and mechanical penetrations.
+Final airtightness of a building depends on the critical details in the building enclosure design, including windows, and structural (e.g., balconies) and mechanical penetrations.
 Each of these details can be improved through careful attention to continuity during the design phase and quality control throughout construction.